Charlie Sheen on Getting Sober, the Highs and Lows of Fame, and Mending Relationships With Family | Ep. 1148

 a ton of failure at first.

-There's a little piece in the book where I mentioned that they teach us as kids, if at first you know you don't succeed, you try, try again.
+There's a little piece in the book where I mentioned that they teach us as kids, if at first you know, you don't succeed, you try, try again.

 If at first you do succeed, that's where that saying ends because it was never written.
+It doesn't exist, you know?

 And then it's like even talking about, you know, watching dad, you know, with his ascent to stardom and his brilliant career and then watching Emilio,